thrabchak/Udacity-Data-Analysis/P2 Baseball Managers/README.md

 ## P2: Baseball Managers

-How important is having a good manager to the success of a major league baseball team?
+When a manager transfers teams, does the relative performance of any team statistic from the manager's previous team transfer to the manager's new team?
 This project explores this and other related questions.

 This is my submission for the second project of Udacity's Data Analyst program.
 All files related to this project are located in this GitHub directory.